 If you want the smart shot, hit a mid-iron or hybrid to the right side of the fairway for a short iron on the approach.

 Gotta love the risk/reward aspect of this hole.

 Hole 15 (Par 5, 464 yards)

-A short uphill par 5 is up next, and there’s an intimidating looking bunker directly in the center of the fairway.
-However it’s the one short and to the left that presents the most realistic challenge off the tee.
-With a well struck drive you can get it there in two, but being the 18 handicap, this is a great birdie opportunity – so play smart.
+A short uphill par 5 is up next, and there’s an intimidating-looking bunker directly in the center of the fairway.
+However, it’s the one short and to the left that presents the most realistic challenge off the tee.
+With a well-struck drive you can get it there in two, and being the 18 handicap hole, this is a great birdie opportunity – so play smart.

 Hole 16 (Par 4, 441 yards)